pete4abw/ps2lrz/README.md

 	If no option, info for filename will be shown.
   -h|? (or no argument) show this help message.

-## NEW Now supports lrzip-next v0.8 files
+## NEW Now supports lrzip-next v0.8 and v0.9 files

-Updated magic header is 6 bytes smaller.
+Updated magic header is 6 bytes smaller for v0.8 and
+4 bytes smaller for v0.9.

+v0.9 lrzip-next files stores compression levels and any optional comment.

 ## What?
-`ps2lrz` is a C program to allow a user to poke an uncompressed file size into an **lrzip** version 0.6 or **lrzip-next** version 0.7 file.
+`ps2lrz` is a C program to allow a user to poke an uncompressed file size into an **lrzip** version 0.6 or **lrzip-next** version 0.6 and later file.

 `ps2lrz` can also decode information stored in the Magic Header Bytes and present it in an easy to read format.